adaanene/MERN/project_3.md

     **Note** this code specifies `Axios` which you need to have installed in your machine

-5. Make sure you are inside the `clients` folder, run `npm install axios`
+4. Make sure you are inside the `clients` folder and run `npm install axios`

-6. change into the `components` directory inside src: `cd src/components`
+5. Change into the `components` directory inside src: `cd src/components`

-7. Inside the `ListTodo.js` file paste the following code:
+6. Inside the `ListTodo.js` file paste the following code:

     ```
     import React from 'react';